nuwapi/Plum/README.md

 ## Acknowledgments

 * Dr. Pengfei Zhang for his guidance, suggestions and help in code validation.
-* Rachel Krueger for writing up the initial framework of what became Plum.
+* Rachel Krueger for creating the initial framework of what became Plum.
 * Dow Chemical Co. for funding the research projects for which Plum was written.